Teodoro Obiang Nguema Mbasogo: United States

+Cameroon

-Equatorial Guinea has cordial relations with neighbouring Cameroon, although there was criticism in Cameroon in 2000 about perceived mistreatment of Cameroonians working in Equatorial Guinea.
+Equatorial Guinea has mixed relations with neighbouring Cameroon.
+There was criticism in Cameroon in 2000 about perceived mistreatment of Cameroonians working in Equatorial Guinea.
 Cameroon and Equatorial Guinea have an unresolved maritime border dispute.
 The majority Fang ethnic group of mainland Equatorial Guinea extends both north and south into the forests of Cameroon and Gabon.
 Cameroon exports some food products to Equatorial Guinea and imports oil from Equatorial Guinea for its refinery at nearby Limbe.

-In December 2008, Equatorial Guinea security forces killed a Cameroonian fisherman and abducted two immigrants.
-Cameroon closed its border in response.
+In January 2009, Equatorial Guinean soldiers seized three Cameroonian fishermen were accused by villagers of killing a fourth.
+In response, Cameroon detained three Equatorial Guinean marines and exchanged them for the detained fishermen.